CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

 -------------

-Now that we have pre-processed our images, it's time to use Tesseract to digitise the text.
+Now that we have preprocessed our images, it's time to use Tesseract to digitise the text.

 We have the opportunity to configure Tesseract; you can read more about the options available [here](https://ai-facets.org/tesseract-ocr-best-practices/).